 Before an anaesthetic

-You need to stop eating for about 4 to 6 hours beforehand and stop drinking about 2 hours before the test.
+You need to stop eating for 6 hours beforehand and stop drinking about 2 hours before the test.

 Tell your doctor if not eating might be a problem for you, for example, if you have diabetes.